nopSolutions/nopCommerce-Docs/en/getting-started/configure-payments/payment-methods/paypal-commerce.md

     * In the **Limited to customer roles** field choose one or several customer roles i.e. administrators, vendors, guests, who will be able to use this plugin.
 If you don't need this option just leave this field empty.

         > [!Important]
         > In order to use this functionality, you have to disable the following setting: **Catalog settings → Ignore ACL rules (sitewide)**.
-Read more about access control list [here](xref:en/running-your-store/customer-management/access-control-list).
+Read more about the access control list [here](xref:en/running-your-store/customer-management/access-control-list).

     * Use the **Limited to stores** option to limit this plugin to a certain store.
 If you have multiple stores, choose one or several from the list.
 If you don't use this option just leave this field empty.